Indirect Pronouns in Italian

 ti (to/for) you vi (to/for) you

 - A lavoro ci offrono il caffè.
 (At workplace they offer us coffee.)

 - Per il tuo compleanno ti regalo un cellulare.
-(For your birthday I’ll give you a cellphone.)
+(For your birthday I’ll give you a mobile.)

 - Mia sorella mi spiega come fare la torta tenerina.
-(My sister explains to me how to bake a tenerina cake)
+(My sister explains to me how to make a tenerina cake.)

 Do you want to study Italian?
 Join our Italian Evening Beginner 2 course!JOIN NOW